Ex-Washington state campaign director charged with embezzling to feed gambling habit

 An attorney for King, Lyle Tenpenny, could not immediately be reached for comment.

-The case raises questions about whether state Senate Democrats were fighting at a self-inflicted disadvantage in last year’s election campaign, after which they held a 26 to 23 majority but lost control of the chamber when two conservative Democrats opted to caucus with Republicans to form a majority coalition.
+The case raises questions about whether state Senate Democrats were fighting at a self-inflicted disadvantage in last year’s election campaign, after which they held a 26-23 majority but lost control of the chamber when two conservative Democrats opted to caucus with Republicans to form a majority coalition.

 King has been charged with four counts of first-degree theft and four counts of second-degree theft.
 He faces a maximum sentence of 22 to 29 months in prison and up to $20,000 in fines, Donohoe said.

 King has made a full confession to police, the charging documents said.
-He is scheduled to be arraigned at the King County Courthouse in Seattle on October 7.
-He is not currently in custody, Donohoe said, as he is not seen as a flight risk.
+He is scheduled to be arraigned at the King County Courthouse in Seattle on Oct.
+7. He is not currently in custody, Donohoe said, as he is not seen as a flight risk.
+(Editing by Cynthia Johnston and Lisa Shumaker)

-Reporting by Jonathan Kaminsky; Editing by Cynthia Johnston, Lisa Shumaker and Eric Beech